merenlab/merenlab.org/data/anvio-structure/chapter-IV.md

 [![fig_bin_size]({{images}}/fig_bin_size.png)]( {{images}}/fig_bin_size.png){:.center-img .width-70}

 To reproduce this analysis, you'll need to calculate per-group pN and pS for various bin numbers.
-In Step X we utilized the script `ZZ_SCRIPTS/analysis_pnps_d_and_rsa.py` to calculate per-group pN and pS for a bin number of 15 (what I mean by this is RSA and DTL are each split into 15 segments), and we can repeat that process for several bin numbers using the following bash command.
+In [Step 14]({{ site.url }}/data/anvio-structure/chapter-III/#per-group-rsa--dtl) we utilized the script `ZZ_SCRIPTS/analysis_pnps_d_and_rsa.py` to calculate per-group pN and pS for a bin number of 15 (what I mean by this is RSA and DTL are each split into 15 segments), and we can repeat that process for several bin numbers using the following bash command.

 <div class="extra-info" style="{{ command_style  }}" markdown="1">
 <span class="extra-info-header">Command #X</span>